R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 You need Java 8 or 11 (your choice) and Gradle, so make sure you've installed those first.
 Alternatively use an IDE like IntelliJ IDEA, which can download and set up both Gradle and the Java Development Kit (JDK) for you.

-Currently we support developing enclaves on Windows and Linux.
-You can still *write* them on macOS and other platforms as enclaves are just pure Java bytecode, but producing an executable JAR file won't be possible.
-Support for producing the final artifacts on macOS will come in a future release.

-Executing enclaves requires Linux or a Linux container (e.g. via Docker or Windows Subsystem for Linux) and there are no plans to change this.
+Currently, we support developing enclaves on Windows, macOS and Linux.
+However, executing enclaves without using the "mock mode" requires Linux or a Linux container (e.g. via Docker or Windows Subsystem for Linux) and there are no plans to change this.
 Apple doesn't support SGX and the Windows API support is too limited for use at this time.
+Fortunately for day to day development, the mock API is plenty sufficient and allows you to debug into enclave calls as well.
+Compiling a real enclave is only needed for integration testing or real deployment.

 Enclaves can run in simulation mode without requiring any special setup of Linux or SGX capable hardware.
 However you of course get no hardware protections.
 To run against real SGX hardware you must perform some [additional machine setup](machine-setup.md).